The romantic gardens were restored in the twentieth century in the Arts and Crafts style by Alfred Parsons RA.

 It then passed to the Percy family, with Constance, widow of Sir Henry Percy, marrying Henry de la Rivers.
 After a long and expensive lawsuit, the Manor was acquired by Thomas Tropenell in 1443 who declared he was the rightful heir.

 Tropenell built Great Chalfield Manor on the site of an earlier building.
-[Recently a magnificent portrait of Tropenell was found behind the panelling in the dining room – think Holbein’s painting of Henry VIII]
+Don’t miss the wonderful portrait of Tropenell which was recently found behind some panelling in the dining room – Tropenell’s stance is similar to the full-length portrait of Henry VIII which was painted by Hans Holbein in 1537 for the Whitehall Palace but was destroyed by fire in 1698.

 Described by a contemporary as a ‘perillous covetous man’, Tropenell became a Member of Parliament in 1429 and a lawyer by 1445.
 He refused a knighthood and died in 1487.